mose/cogbot/PLUGINS.md

 gitlistener     for github webhooks, advertises the aggregate addition,
                     modification and deletion from commits

-trellolistener  listens to rello webhooks and announces any kind of change
+trellolistener  listens to Trello webhooks and announces any kind of change

-rss             polls multiple rss feeds and announces new items
+rss             polls multiple RSS feeds and announces new items
                     to multiple channels
 ```